Universally Typical Sets for Ergodic Sources of Multidimensional Data: RESULTS

-The proof of this result is based on other assertions following now.
-We start lifting the packing lemma from ~\cite{Shields96}, which will allow us to use the proof's strategy of the 1-dimensional statement.
-The packing lemma states that if a set of words $C\subset \Sigma ^{m}$ is \emph{typical} among all $m$-blocks present in a sample $x^{k}\in \Sigma ^{k}$, $k\geq m$, i.e., $C$ has large probability with respect to the \emph{overlapping empirical }$m$-\emph{block distribution}, then, the sample $x^{k}$ can be parsed into non-overlapping blocks in such a way, that nearly all words belong to $C$.
+The proof of Theorem~\ref{Th1} is based on other assertions following now.
+Although the $1$-dimensional special case of the theorem can be inferred from the existence of universal codes for the class of ergodic processes on $\mathbb{Z}$ and the non-existence of too-good codes, to our knowledge it has not been formulated explicitly before.
+The strategy of our proof is guided by the discussion of $1$-dimensional universal codes contained in~\cite[Theorem~II.1.1, Theorem~II.1.2, and Section~II.3.d]{Shields96}.

-While in the $d=1$ setting the statement is rather evident, for $d\geq 2$ it is not inmediatly clear how a parsing can be chosen, such that it yields many matchings with $C$, and few `holes'.
-Our lemma asserts that this parsing can be realized through a regular partition.
-I.e. $C$ receives large probability in the non-overlapping empirical distribution of some shift of $ x $.
+We start lifting the {\em packing lemma}~\cite[Lemma~I.3.3]{Shields96}.
+We show that if a set of words $C\subset \Sigma ^{m}$ is typical among all $m$-blocks present in a sample $x^{k}\in \Sigma ^{k}$, $k\geq m$, i.e., $C$ has large probability in the overlapping empirical $m$-block distribution, then the sample $x^{k}$ can be parsed into non-overlapping blocks in such a way that nearly all words belong to $C$.
+The following lemma asserts that a parsing with many matchings and only few `holes' can be realized by a regular partition; i.e., $C$ receives large probability in the non-overlapping empirical distribution of some shift of $x$.